Conserving Water Resources

 Cross-section view of purification and reservoir facility

 The Mitsubishi Estate Group uses recycled water obtained by processing cooling tower blowdown, tenant kitchen wastewater, and rainwater for flushing toilets and watering outdoor plantings.

 Utilizing Recycled Water on Gyoko Dori Avenue in Public-Private Collaboration

-Gyoko Dori is an avenue stretching from the Marunouchi Exit of Tokyo Station as far as Hibiya Dori Avenue.
+Gyoko Dori is an avenue stretching from the Marunouchi Central Gate of Tokyo Station to Hibiya Dori Avenue.
 Since fiscal 2010, in collaboration with the Bureau of Construction, Tokyo Metropolitan Government, Mitsubishi Estate has been implementing measures against the heat island phenomenon to curb increases in road surface temperature by sprinkling recycled water from the Marunouchi Building on this avenue.
 As the sprinkled water evaporates due to the high temperature it lowers the temperature of its surroundings, thereby decreasing the road surface temperature.